Distributed Statistical Estimation and Rates of Convergence in Normal Approximation: Introduction.

-for an appropriately defined median, for example the \emph{geometric median} \citep{small1990survey}.
+for some convex function $\rho$ and norm $\|\cdot\|_\circ$.
+For example, if $\rho(x)=x$, then $\widehat\theta^{(k)}$ becomes the spatial (also known as geometric or Haldane's) median \citep{haldane1948note,small1990survey} of $\bar\theta_1,\ldots,\bar\theta_k$.
 Since the median remains stable as long as at least a half of the nodes in the system perform as expected, such model for distributed estimation is robust.
-This approach has been proposed and investigated by \citet{minsker2015geometric} and \citet{hsu2016loss}.
+The merging approach based on the various notions of the multivariate median has been previously considered by \citet{minsker2015geometric} and \citet{hsu2016loss}; here, we analyze the setting when $\rho(x)=x$ and $\|\cdot\|_\circ$ is the $L_1$-norm using the novel approach.

-However, \emph{existing results} for the median-based approach have several pitfalls related to the convergence rates, and in most cases known guarantees are suboptimal.
+Existing results for the median-based merging strategies have several pitfalls related to the deviation rates, and in most cases known guarantees are suboptimal.
 In particular, these guarantees suggest that estimators obtained via the median-based approach are very sensitive to the choice of $k$, the number of partitions.
-For instance, consider the problem of univariate mean estimation: $X\in \mb R$, $\theta_\ast = \mb E X$ is the expectation of $X$.
-Let $\bar\theta_j = \frac{1}{|G_j|}\sum_{i: X_i\in G_j} X_i$ be the empirical mean evaluated over the subsample $G_j, \ j=1,\ldots,k$, and define the ``median-of-means'' estimator via
+For instance, consider the problem of univariate mean estimation, where $X_1,\ldots,X_N$ are i.i.d. copies of $X\in \mb R$, and $\theta_\ast = \mb E X$ is the expectation of $X$.
+Assume that $\card(G_j)\geq n:=\lfloor N/k \rfloor$ for all $j$, let $\bar\theta_j = \frac{1}{|G_j|}\sum_{i: X_i\in G_j} X_i$ be the empirical mean evaluated over the subsample $G_j$, and define the ``median-of-means'' estimator via

 where $\med{\cdot}$ is the usual univariate median.
 This estimator has been introduced by \citet{Nemirovski1983Problem-complex00} in the context of stochastic optimization, and later appeared in \citep{jerrum1986random} and \citep{alon1996space}.
 If $\var(X)=\sigma^2<\infty,$ it has been shown \citep[for example, by][]{lerasle2011robust} that the median-of-means estimator $\widehat\theta^{(k)}$ satisfies